madetech/blog/posts/stylesheet_modularity.md

 In the example above, when hovering over a link in `.primary_navigation` the link would in fact go blue instead of staying red like you may expect.

-Instead of styling HTML elements you should add a class to the said element and style that, like so:
+Instead of styling HTML elements you should add a class to the element and style that, like so:

 ``` scss
 .header__link {